 Visions of a coherent EU Information and Media Order

-In the first part, following an impulse from the European Commission, the results of the scientific analyses and stakeholder surveys from early 2020 will be presented.
-They deal in particular with contradictions, overlaps, and areas of increased legal uncertainty in current media regulation.
-Based on these results, HBI in the second part will present a policy paper that sets out possible future paths for a more coherent EU media regulation at the levels of substantive and procedural law as well as fundamental rights.
-In the third part, the ideas and proposals presented will be discussed with experts from governance research as well as with the participants.
+In the first part, following an impulse from the European Commission, the results of the scientific analyses and stakeholder surveys from early 2020 were presented.
+They dealt in particular with contradictions, overlaps, and areas of increased legal uncertainty in current media regulation.
+Based on these results, HBI in the second part presented a policy paper that sets out possible future paths for a more coherent EU media regulation at the levels of substantive and procedural law as well as fundamental rights.
+In the third part, the ideas and proposals presented were discussed with experts from governance research as well as with the participants.